-2010 Field Test Study of the SPIRIT Lessons in Middle School Robotics Camp
+2010 Field Test Study of the SPIRIT Lessons in Middle School Robotics Camp test new features of the CEENBoT robotics platform such as the data display as well as the durability and usability of the platform.

 A set of more focused field tests of the CEENBoT robotics platform using lessons and activities from the SPIRIT website were undertaken in 2010 and 2011.
 Each of these carefully controlled tests was conducted at Gross High School, 7700 S 43rd St, Bellevue, Nebraska.
 The tests were conducted with full permission of the school, district, and parents.